jbcodeforce/aws-studies/docs/infra/security.md

 * For identity federation, use SAML standard.
 * We can test Policies with the [policy simulator](https://policysim.aws.amazon.com/home/index.jsp?#).
 * We can update a policy attached to a role and it takes immediate effect.
+* Policies are not attached to AWS service, but to Roles.
 * We can attach & detach roles to running EC2, without having to stop and restart it.